On the hierarchical Bayesian modelling of frequency response functions: Dataset summary

-To simplify the analysis, a narrow frequency band was selected between 135 and 155 Hz, with a higher-order bending mode of the blade dominating the response in this band.
+To minimise the number of hyperparameters in the model and reduce computation time, a narrow frequency band was selected around a lightly-damped, well-separated modal peak.
+Specifically, the chosen bandwidth was between 135 and 155 Hz, with a higher-order bending mode dominating the response in this band.
 An SDOF assumption was imposed.
-(Again, this assumption was considered acceptable for these preliminary analyses, to avoid data-separability issues.)
+(Again, this assumption was considered acceptable for these preliminary analyses, to avoid data-separability issues.
+Likewise, the coefficients of the functions that relate temperature fluctuations to changes in modal parameters will likely be mode-dependent.)
 FRFs captured at temperatures -10, -5, 10, and 25$^{\circ}$C provided the training data.
 The remaining temperature-varied FRFs were used to evaluate the extrapolation results to other temperatures.
 As with the previous case, the real part was modelled as a probabilistic FRF, using the FRF estimate from Eq.\ (\ref{eq:modalFRFreal}) as the mean of the likelihood function.
 The real parts of the averaged FRFs for each temperature, from the fourth accelerometer from the blade tip, are shown in Figures \ref{fig:FRFs_temps_real} and \ref{fig:FRFs_temps_real_SDOF}.
 Figure \ref{fig:FRFs_temps_real} shows the full measured bandwidth, and Figure \ref{fig:FRFs_temps_real_SDOF} shows the FRF in the bandwidth of interest, between 135 and 155 Hz.

 Figures \ref{fig:FRFs_temps_real} and \ref{fig:FRFs_temps_real_SDOF} show a proportional decrease in frequency corresponding to each incremental temperature increase, with discrepancies more noticeable at the higher modes than the lower modes.
 These results are expected, as the higher-frequency modes are more sensitive to environmental and other changes.
 The maximum frequency difference among the tests was approximately 15.3 Hz (for modes less than 400 Hz), found in the band between 335 and 375 Hz, as obtained via peak-picking.
 In the same band, the average frequency difference for each 5$^{\circ}$C increment was approximately 1.5 Hz.
 For the mode at approximately 145 Hz shown in Figure \ref{fig:FRFs_temps_real_SDOF}, the maximum frequency difference was approximately 3.8 Hz, and the average frequency difference for each 5$^{\circ}$C increment was approximately 0.38 Hz.
 Further details regarding the data collection and processing for these tests can be found in \cite{DardenoISMA2022}.